 Whether you see them every month - or twice a month - dropping an additional monthly insight to your members or clients is another line of communication.

-It's one more way of maintaining a strong relationship (and giving a little value added).
+It's one more way of maintaining a strong relationship (and providing a little added value).
 It also gives them a convenient format to "forward to a friend" or fellow business executive.

 Great new members often come from existing members.